eravlusevic/thesis_robot/README.md

 * User responses are provided through predefined input options rather than unrestricted speech recognition.
 * Some services may need to be restarted if the application does not connect correctly.
 * Redis may fail to start if port `6379` is already in use.

-## Thesis Context

-This system was developed as part of a Bachelor's thesis investigating the design, implementation, and expert evaluation of an interactive storytelling system for English vocabulary learning with a social robot.

-The expert evaluation focuses on:

-* Engagement
-* Usability
-* Personalization
-* Interaction quality
-* Educational value